 Tips for Visiting Zoo Miami

 You and your family will love visiting Zoo Miami.
 Be sure to grab a map upon entering to help you plan the rest of your day.

 There’s a lot to see and do, so here are some tips that will help you and your family make the most out of your vacation:

 Go left.
 When you walk into Zoo Miami you’ll have the option of going left or right.
 Choose left.
 By going left you’ll be able to make it through the entire park without missing a thing, and be able to leave the petting zoo for last (since you wouldn’t want your kids to eat after touching the animals).

-- Read the information about the animals.
+Read the information about the animals.
 Each animal enclosure will have information about where the animals come from, their habitat, and their diet.
-This is a great opportunity for your kids (and you!) to learn something new!
+This is a great opportunity for your kids to learn something new.

-- Rent a Safari cycle.
+Rent a Safari cycle.
 Safari cycles make your Zoo Miami trip even more fun.
 These cycles are essentially little cars where two or more people can pedal to get around the zoo.
 It’s a blast and provides shade from the sun.